Th4rg0r/Multilanguage-Sentence-Encoder-Trainer/README.md

 ### Analysis of Further Evaluation

-This second set of examples provides further insight into the model's capabilities.
-The model continues to perform well when the query is a close paraphrase of the original sentence.
+This set of examples provides insight into the model's capabilities.
+The model performs well when the query is a close paraphrase of the original sentence.
 However, it struggles with more abstract or metaphorical reformulations.

 For instance, the query "His gentle heir might carry on his name" for the original "His tender heir might bear his memory:" results in a very low rank.
 This suggests that the model has not fully grasped the metaphorical connection between "bearing memory" and "carrying on a name."

-These results reinforce the initial analysis: the model is a powerful tool for semantic search, but its understanding of language is more literal than abstract.
+These results show that the model is a powerful tool for semantic search, but its understanding of language is more literal than abstract.
 Further training on a more diverse and abstract dataset could help to improve its performance on these more challenging queries.